iftikhar8/thesis/metrics/metrics.md

 |            | Mortality strategies    | The mortality strategy used (if any)                                                                                                                                                                                                            |
 |            | Settlement strategies   | How did the particles choose a settlement site (e.g. passively, sites were buffered 10 kms, sensory cues)

-##Discussion
+#Conclusion
-The purpose of this paper is to facilitate a discussion about how we can compare biophysical models, used for measuring connectivity in marine systems, with the goal of maturing the field.
-We identified two main issues in the literature that are preventing us from making meaningful comparisons.
-The first issue is inconsistency in the metrics used in connectivity models and how we present the data.
-The second issue the lack of reproducibility and clarity of the model parameters used in studies.
+The purpose of this paper is to advance a dialogue about how we can compare biophysical models, used for measuring connectivity in marine systems, with the goal of maturing the field.
+We identified two main problems in the literature with connectivity studies, that are preventing us from making meaningful comparisons.
+The first is the inconsistency in the metrics used in connectivity models and how we present the data.
+The second is the lack of reproducibility and clarity of the model parameters used in studies.

-The first issue is more difficult to solve, as it depends on both the aims of the connectivity study as well and the personal preferences of the research team.
-We have identified a succinct set of common metrics that we believe provides the ability-along with knowledge of the input parameters-to compare the output of connectivity models.

-In solving the issue of reproducibility, we have produced a concise (but non-exhaustive) list of the input parameters that should be published with every study ({#tbl:list}).
-The strong trend towards supplementary information in journals allows for easy publication of these parameters without clouding the main message of the article itself.
-Reproducible research is an easily achievable goal in ecological modelling and as such it should be a minimum requirement of future studies.

 The main take home message is that connectivity modelling studies need to start publishing quantitative metrics of both dispersal and connectivity; too often studies have just focused on one of these facets.
-We hope that, in addition to providing these measures, researchers will also feel comfortable about publishing the data behind their connectivity matrices and dispersal kernels wherever possible to facilitate future meta-analyses.
-Grants are increasingly asking for publication of datasets and as such, open data publications should start becoming standard practice in the near future.
+We hope that, in addition to providing these measures, researchers will also feel comfortable about publishing the data behind their connectivity matrices and dispersal kernels, allowing for future meta-analyses.
+Research grants are increasingly asking for publication of datasets and as such, open data publications should start becoming standard practice in the near future.

-Our chosen metrics are suggestions only and, realistically, we need a community driven approach-such as a workshop-to ensure we come up with agreed common measures.
-We hope this paper goes some way to starting this discussion.
+Our chosen metrics are suggestions only and, realistically, we need a community driven approach——perhaps a discussion facilitated by a workshop——to ensure we come up with agreed common metrics.
+We hope this paper goes some way to starting this conversation.

 ##Acknowledgements
 ???